This section of the page features an image gallery, so if you're using a screen reader you may wish to jump to the main content.

 With a legendary plague history, fascinating stories and a setting amongst the beautiful Peak District a day in Eyam is a day to remember.

 Join us for a free volunteer led walk exploring Eyam and the surrounding countryside.
-Find out more about the local history and enjoy spectacular views during the frosty season.
-Walks approximately 3 miles.
+Find out more about the local history and enjoy spectacular views.
 Discover more walks